MyHeritage has made substantial gains since this review was published.

 MyHeritage is getting some well-deserved positive press lately as one of the newest entries in the genealogical DNA testing market.
 After more than a decade hosting family trees and providing subscription-based access to genealogy records, the company launched its own autosomal DNA testing and matching service in November 2016.
-The test in normally US $99 and is on sale for $69 through 24 July 2017.
-(Note: I earn a small commission if you purchase through the links in this post.
-The cost is the same for you.
-Click here for more information.)
+The test in normally US $99, with frequent sales.
+(Please see here for current pricing.)

 The MyHeritage Database

 Their database of tested individuals is small—approximately 50,000 according to the ISOGG wiki—but growing rapidly.
 I had 95 matches on 30 May, 2017, and 129 by 17 July.
 Based on those numbers, their database is expanding by about 22% per month.
 That’s faster than AncestryDNA, 23andMe, or Family Tree DNA!

 One reason for this rapid growth is their free upload program: if you’ve already done an autosomal DNA test at any of the Big Three companies (AncestryDNA, 23andMe, or Family Tree DNA), you can transfer your raw data file into MyHeritage’s database without charge.
 My parents recently agreed to let me upload their data into MyHeritage’s system; they each had ethnicity estimates within 3 days and lists of matching relatives within 9 days.
 My mother has 233 matches and my father has 13.
 You can find out more about the upload program here.